opal/opal.github.io/source/docs/compiled_ruby.html.md

 Instance variables in Opal work just as expected.
 When ivars are set or retrieved on an object, they are set natively without the `@` prefix.
-This allows real javascript identifiers to be used which is more efficient then accessing variables by string name.
+This allows real JavaScript identifiers to be used which is more efficient then accessing variables by string name.

 ```ruby